wavezz1/import_osu_addon/README.md

   - Replays are sometimes flipped by 180° on the Z axis.

 - **Performance Problems**
-  - Geometry Nodes currently get created for every Hitobject.
-This needs to be improved in coming versions.
+  - Geometry Nodes currently get created for every hitobject.
+This needs to be improved in future versions.

 ## Ending Words

 I only have basic Python knowledge, so please don’t murder me over bad code.
 Any help to make this work correctly is highly appreciated.
 Feel free to do whatever you want with the code.